bartosz-mccormick/bartosz-mccormick.github.io/content/posts/street-redesign-south-green-hrtfd-ct.md

 - coursework
 ---

 This was the final project for a street design class in which I collaborated with a landscape architecture student to reimagine part of the South Green neighborhood in Hartford, CT.
 The site features a major bus corridor and at the time there were plans for mixed-use development on the empty plots.[^1] An analysis of the traffic conditions indicated excess capacity for cars and therefore we sought to reclaim street space for pedestrians and cyclists.
-The final design features dedicated bus lanes, separated bike facilities with a protected intersection, and a street-side plaza.
-I was responsible for the street design, while my partner focused on the design of the plaza.
+The final design featured dedicated bus lanes, separated bike facilities with a protected intersection, and a street-side plaza.
+I was responsible for the street design, while my partner designed the plaza.

 ---
 ![satellite image of the site](../resources/hartford-south-green-satellite.png)